 Legal interns will assist Staff the Director of Legal Advocacy, staff attorney’s and/or the Executive Director with:

-• Drafting Know Your Rights materials, pamphlets and educational resources
+- Drafting and updating LGBTQ+ Know Your Rights pamphlets and brochures

 Qualifications